Getting used to hearing aids takes time. It’s easy to get put off and think they won’t work for you when you encounter some early problems.

 Fitting and adjusting a hearing aid perfectly can take a few appointments so a patient and attentive fitting service is crucial.

-To increase your chances of getting the best hearing aid for you, take a look at our guide to the best hearing aid providers for 2019.
+To increase your chances of getting the best hearing aid for you, take a look at our guide to the best hearing aid providers.

 Hearing aid problems and how to fix them

 1. My hearing aids aren’t working as well as I hoped they would